cjh4232/Projects/Codecademy/README.md

 # Codecademy Projects

-All the projects in this section were completed during my time completing the Data Science track on Codecademy
+All the projects in this section were created during my time completing the Data Science track on Codecademy